nickgamb/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 3. In the **Reason** section, locate the error message from your push provider.
 Consult the push provider documentation, if necessary.
 4. Verify that your notification services configuration is valid.
 See [Edit a notification service](https://help.okta.com/okta_help.htm?type=oie&id=ext-all-notification-services).
 5. Click **Save** to allow push providers to attempt to send notifications again.
-6. If your push notifications aren't delivered, repeat steps 1 through 5.
+6. If your push notifications still aren't delivering, repeat steps 1 through 5.

 ## See also